Optimally Resilient Strategies in Pushdown Safety Games: Introduction

-Applying upper bounds on the resilience value of initial vertices and Walukiewicz's~\cite{Walukiewicz01} algorithm for solving pushdown parity games, we obtain our main results: optimally resilient strategies in pushdown safety games can be computed in triply-exponential time and in doubly-exponential time if the arena is induced by a one-counter system.
-In Section~\ref{sec_outlook}, we present an application of our results, namely, a connection between optimally resilient strategies in pushdown safety games and optimal strategies (in the number of steps to the target) in pushdown reachability games.
-This connection provides a polynomial space algorithm for computing the number of steps an optimal strategy takes in one-counter games, which closes a gap in our knowledge about reachability optimal strategies in pushdown games.
 Section~\ref{sec_conclusion} concludes and discusses directions for future work.
+Finally, we present an application of our results, namely, a connection between optimally resilient strategies in pushdown safety games and optimal strategies (in the number of steps to the target) in pushdown reachability games~\cite{Cachat02,CarayolH18}.
+There, we also discuss which of our results obtained here carry over to pushdown reachability games and discuss the obstacles preventing us from generalizing the other results from safety to reachability.